 Potty training isn’t an easy task.
 It requires not only a great deal of patience, but it also depends on the cat.

 For example, senior cats may find it quite difficult to balance their weight on top of the toilet bowl without stumbling or falling down, especially if they are overweight or have joint problems.
-By default, newborn cats and young kittens will have troubles urinating and defecating in a standard litter box, so there’s no point in trying to train them to use the toilet bowl at such a young age.
+By default, newborn cats and young kittens will have trouble urinating and defecating in a standard litter box, so there’s no point in trying to train them to use the toilet bowl at such a young age.

-On top of that the fact that the kitty cannot bury its stuff in the toilet can cause a stressful and confusing situation for many cats.
+On top of that. the fact that the kitty cannot bury its stuff in the toilet can cause a stressful and confusing situation for many cats.

 Last but not least, there’s always the chance that you or somebody else might accidentally close the toilet’s lid.
 This will confuse your cat and will make it do the nasty stuff somewhere else – on the floor or the carpet, for example.